Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Evaluation

-To further understand the strengths of our method, \T~\ref{tab:RQ1_repair_rate_category} presents the repair results for different error patterns identified in SCCG (GPT-3.5).
+To further understand the strengths of our method, \T~\ref{tab:RQ1_repair_rate_category} presents the repair results for different EPs identified in SCCG (GPT-3.5).
 Our repairing method demonstrates remarkable effectiveness in handling failures originating from the planner-coder gap, successfully resolving 83.9\% of such cases.
-Among the five EPs illustrated in \S~\ref{sec:implication}, our repairing method performs best on failures originating from relational phrases, suggesting that emphasizing such phrases can effectively enhance the coder's understanding of these expressions.
-As expected, our method shows limited effectiveness on plan logic errors, since these represent the reasoning flaws of the planner rather than communication issues that our interpretation mechanism is designed to address.
+Notably, the consistently high repair ratios across all five EPs (80.0\%--100.0\%) indicate that our repairing method serves as a generalizable strategy for bridging the planner-coder gap, regardless of the specific type of error pattern involved.
+Surprisingly, our method also demonstrates considerable effectiveness on plan logic errors, successfully repairing 57.1\% of such cases.
+Although our approach primarily targets planner-coder gap, this result suggests that the interpretation process may also compensate for the planner's misunderstandings, as explicit interpretation may inadvertently correct or clarify flawed reasoning in the original plan.